On the Aggression Diffusion Modeling and Minimization in Online Social Networks: Introduction

 Inter-disciplinary studies have focused on cyber aggression from the perspective of social psychology and computational sciences.
 Social learning and bonding~\cite{allen2017general, smith2008cyberbullying}, as well as the theory of planned behavior~\cite{lee2002holistic} provide the basis of its theoretical formulation.
 Furthermore, machine learning has been used to detect such behavior in online platforms (e.g.~\cite{chatzakou2017mean, davidson2017automated, founta2018large, waseem2016hateful}).
 Even with all this body of earlier work, online aggression has not been uniformly defined~\cite{corcoran2015cyberbullying}.
 Hence, online aggression is formulated under varying approaches, depending on the severity of the aggressive behavior, the type of platform and social interactions it facilitates, the power of the aggressor over the victim etc.

 Interestingly, aggressive behavior has been found to be tightly related to the social circle of the individual expressing it~\cite{huang2014cyber}, while its origins are located in the aggressive peer influence and the effect of the initial aggressors on their network~\cite{runions2015online}, suggesting a potential \emph{cascading spreading trend} from the source of the behavior to its connections.
 Additionally, the above findings have been expanded by analyzing the underlying network structure and the pair-wise interactions, further enhancing the intuition that \emph{online aggression propagates akin to a diffusion process}.
 Therefore, the aggression's overall effect can be strengthened as it propagates through the network~\cite{henneberger2017effect}.
-Surprisingly, aggression \textit{propagation} in the cyber-space has gathered little attention, primarily due to the complexity of the problem.
-This is evident from the lack of automated processes in the popular media platforms to mitigate aggression's negative effects, which are restricted to blocking or reporting abusive users and removing inappropriate content~\cite{basak2019online}.
+Surprisingly, aggression \textit{propagation} in the cyber-space has gathered little attention, primarily due to the complexity and dynamic nature of the problem.
+Specifically, the overall diffusion process is influenced by factors explicit to the specifics of each social network, i.e, how users form connections with each other, as well as network-agnostic ones such as the effect of user anonymity on the aggression manifestation~\cite{zimmerman2016online}.
+This hardship is evident from the lack of automated processes in the popular media platforms, such as Twitter, to mitigate aggression's negative effects, which are restricted to blocking or reporting abusive users and removing inappropriate content~\cite{basak2019online}.

-The present work focuses on the \textit{online aggression propagation problem} and studies the complexities of modeling and minimizing aggression propagation.
+The present work focuses on the \textit{online aggression propagation problem} and studies the complexities of modeling and minimizing aggression propagation in online social networks.
+It particularly focuses on Twitter, which apart from being one of the largest social media platforms, it openly provides user data that have been already analyzed by several studies within the context of aggression.
 It considers the well known diffusion models of {\textit Independent Cascading (IC)} and {\textit Linear Threshold (LT)}~\cite{kempe2003maximizing} as they provide the building blocks for studying the diffusion process at its two fundamental types of interactions: user-user ($IC$) and user-neighborhood ($LT$).
 To this end, we formulate aggression-aware information diffusion through appropriate parameters and enable a thorough study of the aggression dynamics.
-Then, we show how $IC$ and $LT$ models can be used in aggression minimization, providing less intrusive alternatives to the techniques currently in use by various social media platforms.
+Then, we show how $IC$ and $LT$ models can be used in aggression minimization, providing less intrusive alternatives to the techniques currently in use by Twitter.